-Remember approaching traffic has the right-of-way.
+Remember approaching traffic has the right-ofway.
 You can watch oncoming vehicles pass a marker on the side of the road, like a tree, and count how many seconds it takes until they clear the road you want to turn onto.

-You can use that time frame to estimate how long the next vehicle will take to travel the same distance.
+You can use that time frame to estimate how long it will take the next vehicle to travel the same distance.
 Then you know when you have enough time to turn safely.